 Many divorces start off contested—with the parties disagreeing on at least one aspect of the divorce.
 However, most divorces are settled out of court.

 Why?
 Putting the division of assets and liabilities or decisions concerning your children in a Judge’s hands can be challenging.
 It removes your and your spouse’s decision-making ability and allows someone who just met you to decide your financial and possible child’s outcome in an hour or less.

 You may want to consider using a form of alternative dispute resolution (ADR) to resolve your divorce.

-Some common methods of ADR include:
+Some standard methods of ADR include:

 - Collaborative divorce.
 In a collaborative divorce, both parties hire an attorney and possibly other professional(s).
 The attorneys then work with the parties, professionals, and each other to arrange a mutually beneficial resolution for the divorce over several sessions.
 Collaborative divorce is more costly than Mediation.
-Collaborative divorce can be a great option but it is best to meet with an attorney to discuss if this is the right fit for you and your spouse.
+Collaborative divorce can be a great option, but it is best to meet with an attorney to discuss if this is the right fit for you and your spouse.

-Using ADR to resolve a divorce often results in both parties leaving the process happier and with less ill-will toward one another.
+Using ADR to resolve a divorce often results in both parties leaving the process happier and with less ill will toward one another.
 Certain types of ADR also tend to be more cost-effective than a contested hearing.